Hari3008/BlueBikes-Demand-Prediction/README.md

 | **Neural Network** | **1.550** | **0.896** | **0.526** |

 *Neural Network architecture: [128, 64, 32, 16] with 0.2 dropout*
+**All the output files are in the results folder including the config and weights files which are also included in drive link**

 ## Environment setup
 **conda env**